norareinic/Tensor-Network-Hackathon-2024/qft_compression/README.md

 [3] You can find in the folder an example [image to compress and its compressed version](image_compression.png)

 [4] We prepared a [python script](image_handling.py) to read/write an image.

+[5] We prepared a [qmatchatea example](qmatchatea_example.py) to show how to run a quantum circuit using qmatchatea
+    and to retrieve the resulting state, both in tensor network and statevector form.